 If the faculty member's supervisor is a dean or higher-level administrator, the process shall be altered to affect the appropriate administrative review.

-If the dean determines that a hearing is not warranted, he or she shall notify the AUH and the faculty member of that decision in writing, with copies to the appropriate vice provost and the provost.
-If the faculty member wishes to have a hearing after the dean has determined that a hearing is not warranted, the faculty member may send a written request for a hearing to the appropriate vice provost or provost within five days of receiving the notice that no hearing will be held.
-If the appropriate vice provost or the provost determines that a hearing should be held, the dean will convene a hearing.
+If the dean determines that a hearing is not warranted, he or she shall notify the AUH and the faculty member of that decision in writing, with a copy to the provost.
+If the faculty member wishes to have a hearing after the dean has determined that a hearing is not warranted, the faculty member may send a written request for a hearing to the provost within five days of receiving the notice that no hearing will be held.
+If the provost determines that a hearing should be held, the dean will convene a hearing.
 Otherwise, the decision of the dean to forego a hearing is final.

 Sanctions for misconduct may include, but are not limited to, a reprimand, oral or written, private or public; a period of suspension without pay; a reduction in salary; a reduction in rank; removal of specific privileges; or dismissal.

-Within five days of receipt of the dean's recommendations concerning the committee's report, the provost shall send a written statement of the decision, including a rationale, to the faculty member, with copies to the AUH, the dean, the appropriate vice provost and the college committee.
+Within five days of receipt of the dean's recommendations concerning the committee's report, the provost shall send a written statement of the decision, including a rationale, to the faculty member, with copies to the AUH, the dean and the college committee.

 If the decision of the provost indicates that no sanction is to be imposed, the matter is closed.
 If the decision of the provost indicates that a sanction is to be imposed, detailed grounds for the sanction shall be included.
 If the indicated sanction is dismissal, the notification shall also include the effective date of the dismissal.
 In the absence of a timely written appeal by the faculty member, the decision of the provost is final, and the sanction is effective on the date specified by the provost.